ResEng-OpenFOAM/assignment-01-recon-your-remote-machine/README.md

 can use your local tools to edit these files!

 To unmout, run `fusermount -u ~/ResEngCourse/myproject`.
 That's it.

+> Practice what you've just learned by remotely mounting `/home/linux1/run` on your local system

 In addition, you may have noticed that once you leave the SSH session, all processes started by that particular session get stopped.
 To prevent this from happening: